Fusion-Party-Aus/Formal-Documents/Constitution.md

    4. achieve the above goals through

-      1. public education and political and non-political campaigning, including running candidates for election at all levels of government, and
+      i) public education and political and non-political campaigning, including running candidates for election at all levels of government, and

       2. providing an organisational vehicle for groups of like minded members to organise and subsequently advocate for and advance focus areas of special interest, insofar as this does not conflict with the value framework.

 2. To further these purposes, the Association must develop capacity in the following areas—

-   1. establishment of its organisational elements;
+   a) establishment of its organisational elements;

    2. ongoing organisational management;